-Areas for Improvement: The Unit needs to ensure that all school-based faculty are licensed in the fields that they teach or supervise.
+Areas for Improvement: The Unit needs to ensure that all

 The Unit will ensure that all school-based faculty are licensed in the fields that they teach or supervise.
 Candidates who are not hired as teachers of record by the DOE will be placed in CTE content specific classrooms with lead teachers who are licensed in the specific content.
 Working in partnership with complex area CTE Resource Teachers, candidates will be placed with faculty who demonstrate best practice and are licensed in their field.